johnnymadigan/game-of-life/README.md

 # **Dependencies**

-As this project was developed with Microsoft's Visual Studio Community 2019, your OS must be compatible so you can build the program.
+As this project was developed with Microsoft's Visual Studio Community, your OS must be compatible so you can build the program.
 You should also be able to use *VS Professional*/*VS Enterprise* but since *VS Community* is free and most accessible, it is recommended.
 Any future releases of *Visual Studio* will require testing.

 # **Notes**